Top Investment Apps for New Investors

 Still, we highly recommend Stash or Sofi as the best stock investment apps for beginners who want to build their financial knowledge, which is key to good long-term investments.

 The Acorns round-up feature is like finding 10 bucks in your jacket pocket.
-You don’t really notice the extra round-up money coming off your purchases.
+You don’t notice the extra round-up money coming off your purchases.

 They also have a prediction interface that shows you what small changes to your account will do to your retirement savings.